 The law allows someone who fears their spouse may not be playing fair in financial matters to ask the court to intervene to preserve property, set aside a particular transaction, or to freeze assets in extreme cases.
 It also provides methods for the enforcement of orders against those who do not willingly comply.

 Please download our information sheets if you would like more details about making financial arrangements after divorce or dissolution.
-Alternatively, you can call Sue, Tricia, Jeremy, Adam, Gail or Simon on 01223 443333 for a confidential initial discussion.
+Alternatively, you can call Kathryn, Tricia, Jeremy, Adam, Gail or Simon on 01223 443333 for a confidential initial discussion.